Why read fun books?

-Magrath Library has a collection on the 2nd floor, near the service desk.
+Magrath Library has a collection on the ground floor, near the service desk.

 If you don't want to go to a library to check it out, you can use our "Get it" service to have a book sent to a library close to you (or your home).